 School of LawQueens Campus

 Every student entering the Transnational Legal Practice LLM Program comes from a different background, has a different area of academic interest, and has a different plan for post-graduate opportunities.
-With that in mind, TLP offers four Pathways, allowing students within the same program to focus on different areas of transnational practice.
+With that in mind, TLP offers five Pathways, allowing students within the same program to focus on different areas of transnational practice.

 The Pathway designed specifically for students interested in working in private practice with a focus on corporate law.
 Topics in this Pathway include project development, cross-border mergers and acquisitions, global corporate compliance, cross-border employment law, international competition (antitrust) law, and cross-border IP licensing.

 The Pathway designed specifically for students interested in working in international trade, customs, and investment positions.
 Topics in this Pathway include regional trade agreements (NAFTA, CAFTA, TPP), EU trade law, trade and development, TRIPs agreement, trade preferences, international banking regulation, and bilateral investment treaties.

 The Pathway designed specifically for students interested in working at the United Nations, an international organization, a non-governmental organization, or a government agency focused on international law.
 Topics in this Pathway include public international law theory, treaties, international courts and tribunals, the law of international organizations, statehood, and recognition.

 Transnational Dispute Resolution

 The Pathway designed specifically for students interested in working in litigation, investor-state arbitration or international commercial arbitration, and international mediation.
 Topics in this Pathway include mediation of armed conflict, peace processes, investment-state arbitration, dispute settlement in international organizations, and the settlement of territorial disputes.